Alphabtw00/Optima-Growth/README.md

 ## Includes tools like:
 **Config Server**: server used to store configuration of all services used in this project.
 **Admin Server**: provides ui to monitor and manage our application and services.
+**Micrometer**: used Spring Micrometer which is a distributed tracing and observation tool.
 **KeyCloak**: security is handled using oauth2 protocol. it uses keycloack to generate authentication bearer token to get access to the services, which is passed to all downstream services automatically.
 **Api Gateway**: Requests are channeled and fitlered through spring cloud api gateway which passes the requests forward to  downstream services.
 **Netflix Eureka**: enables services to locate and communicate with each other without hard-coded, static configurations.
 **Kafka**: Messaging is handled via Spring annotation integration of Kafka using Spring Cloud Stream Kafka.
 **Redis**: my choice of in-memory data structure store used to cache the database entities to improve call times, induce high performance, low latency and quicker retrieval of data.
 **ELK(elasticsearch, logstash, kibana)**: used for centralized logging and logs management.
       -*Elasticsearch* stores and indexes logs.
       -*Logstash* ingests and transforms our logs and sends them to elasticsearch.
       -*Kibana* provides an UI to manage and query log data from elasticsearch.
 **Zipkin**: tracing system to monitor all calls and traces, also provides an UI to do so.
 **PostgreSQL**: Chosen as the relational database management system.
 **Resilience4j**: Implementing resilience patterns like circuit breaker, bulkhead and retry to fortify the system against failures and unexpected conditions.